Zhong-Lab-UCSD/BENG183_2024Fall_Applied-Genomic-Technologies/Chapter/AlphaFold_Protein_Structure_Database_Group_36.md

 ### Limitations

-While AlphaFold has proven itself expetional in a variety of ways, it still faces limitations that it can improve upon in future iterations.
+While AlphaFold has proven itself expetional in a variety of ways, it still faces limitations that it can improve upon in future iterations[11].
+It still faces trouble with determining the structure of protein sequences with point mutations, as its dataset does not contain enough informtaion on the affects of mutations.
+It also struggles with proteins that do not already have close relatives of known proteins, resulting in lower confidence scores.
+AlphaFold may also struggle with capturing dynamic movement with the nature of how difficult it is to predict how protien conformations can change, but it can display different conformational states at a time.

 ### Conlcusion